home-sweet-gnome/dash-to-panel/README.md

 - @jackwickham for thumbnail middle and right click actions
 - @abakkk for centering the taskbar icons in the panel
 - @quasoft for changing of font weight of ungrouped application titles
+- @jordanribera for using icon's dominant color as running indicator color

 #### Bug Fixes:
 @imrvelj, @Teslator, @bil-elmoussaoui, @brandon-schumann, @sw9, @rockon999 , @lexruee, @3v1n0, @freeroot, @moqmar, @ArtyomZorin, @lkc0987, @saibotk, @vanillajonathan, @Zkdc